Numerics88/n88ParaViewPlugins/Build-Mac.md

 ## Get Xcode

-You need two versions of Xcode: version 6.4 for the compiler (version 7 will not work) and version 4.6 for the SDK.
-You can download old versions of XCode from:
+You used to need two versions of Xcode: version 6.4 for the compiler (version 7 will not work) and version 4.6 for the SDK.
+However, this issue seems to be resolved now (9-JUN-2021).
+Just in case you can download old versions of XCode from:
 ​https://developer.apple.com/downloads/index.action?q=xcode ,
 however you need an Apple Developer account.